sjgiorgi/VLA_webapp/README.txt

   - Do something to fill white space on larger pages (Consider having the side bar scroll down with the page)
   - Make about page better (Add pictures, change formatting)
   - Fix alignment along top bar
-  - Redirect /vla/ to /VLA/ to reduce 404s
   - Reduce uneven or unsymmetrical white space
   - Analyze good ranking websites to get a good idea of what constitutes good design
     - See: BitBucket top bar, Facebook/YouTube white space management, icon placement, etc.